kcaa/kcaa/README.md

 ## Other Linux distributions

 Not planned, but it should be technically feasible.
 The main obstacle is to establish the installation process.
 Contributions are very much appreciated.

-## Mac OS

-Not planned yet, but it should be technically feasible.
-The main obstacle is to establish the installation process.
-Contributions are very much appreciated.